zeniuseducation/poly-euler/README.md

 Prob : The sum of all positive primes that less than 2,000,000

 Clojure 2,500 msecs  (2.5 secs)
-Typed Hinted Clojure 1,265 msecs
+Typed Hinted Clojure using *unchecked-math* 1,165 msecs
 SBCL 3,269ms in SBCL 1.2.2
 Typed hinted SBCL 1,236ms
 Haskell 1,320 msecs (1.3 secs)